Infringement activities on and within the platform are not tolerated.

 Before submitting a copyright complaint, make sure that the use of the copied content does not qualify as fair use.

-If we receive a valid copyright infringement report, we will send a copy of this report to the Contributor who published the reported course, along with a notification indicating that 1) the content has been reported for copyright infringement and that 2) we are removing the run by the SkillS4i service.
-We will also attach a form that the Contributor can fill out and send back to us as a counter-notification.
+If we receive a valid copyright infringement report, we will send a copy of this report to the Instructor who published the reported course, along with a notification indicating that 1) the content has been reported for copyright infringement and that 2) we are removing the run by the SkillS4i service.
+We will also attach a form that the Instructor can fill out and send back to us as a counter-notification.
 If the content has been reported for copyright infringement and removed from the SkillS4i service, and if you believe we have made a mistake or have the permission of the owner of the reported content to use that content in your content, you can send us a counter-notification.

 The best way to provide us with a counter-notification is to complete the form we provide to you and then to send this form to the designated agent SkillS4i or to the member of the Copyright team who sent you the notification.
 To be valid, the counter-notification must be in writing and must include the following information: